newzealandpaul/webarchiver/README.markdown

 ##Release notes

+Version 0.7 :

+- Modernized and improved the code.
+- Support for loading local HTML files without an extension.
+- If the output path is a folder, we now save the webarchive there.

 Version 0.6 : Cleaned up Github release.

 Version 0.5 : More robust KBWebArchiver ([Keith Blount][] and [Jan Weiß][]).